 - Use the

-autofetch_format to instruct Cloudinary to deliver the image in the most optimized format for each browser that request it.
+autofetch_format to instruct Cloudinary to deliver the image in the most optimized format for each browser that requests it.

 Deliver a .jpg file in .gif format: